4.2kVA ARSG, 4.3" Secondary, 6 feet + Sparks

 There were a few ground strikes to the ground-strike ring when no breakout point was used.
 This seems to work perfectly with no damage to the coil.

-Tesla Coil 2 mark ii is still running on one 15A and one 13A power outlet at 240VAC.
+Tesla Coil 2 mark ii is still running on one 15A power outlet at 240VAC.
 I have not been able to measure the current draw yet; something I will do in my next test.

 After thinking about the design of the coil, I